 Reducing laundry by one load can save up to 50 litres of water per week!

-Additionally, when water use is very high, the city may be using water faster than we can pump it and fill the reservoirs.
-This can lead to supply issues and reduced pressure.
-Reduced pressure is worrying as this can impact the effectiveness of activities like fire-fighting.
+Sometimes, we may even use water faster than we can pump it and fill our reservoirs, leading to supply issues and reduced pressure.
+This can impact activities like firefighting.

 Check out our other top tips for different places in and around your home: